The best advice I could give anyone who is EMF Sensitive is to consider it an autoimmune disorder.

 This came home loud and clear when, beginning in June 2014, I experienced a horrible relapse.
 Within a 3 month period I went from living 85 – 90% symptom free to 15% symptom free.
-I was every bit as sick as I had been while living in the East Bay, California, in 1999.
+I was every bit as sick as I had been while living in the East Bay, California.
 It was heart breaking but it also forced me to look at the entire situation in a whole new way which led me here.

 The Road to Health.
 First is recognizing there’s a problem.
 Next, take a hard look at your life and trace the issue to its root.

 That stress I mention.